Upendra Bhanja: Kabyas

 Upendra Bhanja wrote some 52 books of which only 22 are available now.
 Due to the absence of a printing press, a number of the hand-copied books have been lost.
 Some of his eminent kabyas are Baidehisha Bilasa (with "Ba" initial for each line), Rasalila, Brajaleela, Subhadra Parinaya(with "Sa" initial for every line), Labanyabati, Premasudhanidhi, Rasika Harabali, Subhadra Parinaya and Chitrakabya Bandodhya, Labanyabati, Koti Brahmanda Sundari, Kala Koutuka (with "Ka" initial for every line), Satisha Bilasa" (with initial 'Sa' initial every line), "Damayanti Bilasa" (with 'Da' initial each line) and "Padmabati Parinaya" (starts with 'Pa') etc.

 The first published work of Upendra Bhanja is "Rasapanchaka".
 The first dictionary "Gita Abidhan" was written by Upendra Bhanja in Odia literature.
 'Kabi Samrata' was not the first title of Upendra Bhanja.
 He was rather entitled as "Birabara" as written by Bhanja himself in his kabyas.

 The epithet Kabi Samrata is found only in the early part of 19th century in a book written by Mahendra Patnaik.
-Upendra Bhanja contributed 32,300 words to Odia language and literature.The obscurity of this incomparable poet of Odia literature, may be attributed to the lack of proper research.
-Plot and character in Bhanja literature plays negligible role but imaginary ornamental expression by way of literary techniques of the classical Indian literature dominates with magnetic, lovable, intellectual manner.
+Upendra Bhanja contributed 32,300 words to Odia language and literature.
+The obscurity of this incomparable poet of Odia literature, may be attributed to the lack of proper research.
+Plot and character in Bhanja literature plays a negligible role, and instread is dominated by imaginary ornamental expression by way of literary techniques of the classical Indian literature.

-So, study of Upendra Bhanja requires high academic pursuits as well as sensible appreciation of art and literary value of the reader along with wide study range in the field of classical Indian literature and appreciable order of morality and spiritual thought.
-So for Upendra Bhanja, plot and character are not important but momentous feeling influences the character as well as the plot in the structural poetic forms and techniques with explosive reason and emotion in a way of synthetic, stylistic approach in almost all aspects of his expression through Odia language, literature, culture, socio-cultural behaviour, with high moral order and thoughts of superior human being.
+The study of Upendra Bhanja requires an advanced academic engagement, along with a considered appreciation of artistic and literary values.
+It also requires a broad familiarity with classical Indian literature and an understanding of moral and spiritual traditions.

 On the other hand, his writings are being popularised by the commoners because of sensible, emotional touch with sympathetic unusual feelings of the human kind in the context of aesthetic sense and sensibility along with love and lovability of the mankind as experienced through the ages of time together.Strangely, without any deep appreciation of human value and literary appreciation with standard principles of study literature as prescribed in the research methodology and literary criticism with reference to classical Indian poetics, the poet Upendra Bhanja is being misunderstood by some pseudo critics/scholars and writers with biased opinions and unscrupulous baseless manners.

 The first Ph.D thesis on Bhanja was submitted by Dr. Satyanarayan Acharya, the First Researcher on Upendra Bhanja, in the year 1978 under UGC sponsorship.
 Consequently, in the year 1988 Dr. Abhimanyu Baral submitted the thesis "Odia reetikabya paramparare Baidehisha Bilasa" to Utkal University, Bhubaneswar.